-1. Introduction
+1. Introduction.

 It is commonly argued that an economic expansion often comes to an end as a result of the changing nature of credit and investment at the peak of the boom.
-According to the popular argument, more credit is extended to finance "socially unproductive" activities, such as trading in the commodity and real estate markets, or some projects of dubious nature, including those primarily driven by the empire-building motives of the borrowers.
+According to the popular argument, more credit is extended to finance "socially unproductive" activities.
 Such an expansion of credit causes volatility and destabilizes the economy.
 (See Kindleberger 1996 for a review of the popular argument.)
-Central bankers indeed seem concerned that financial frenzies that emerge after a period of economic expansion might lead to misallocation of credit, thereby pushing the economy into a recession, and they often attempt to take precautionary measures to achieve a soft landing of the economy.
+Central bankers indeed seem concerned that financial frenzies that emerge after a period of economic expansion might lead to misallocation of credit, thereby pushing the economy into a recession, and they often attempt to take precautionary measures to cool down the boom and to achieve a soft landing of the economy.

 This paper develops dynamic general equilibrium models of endogenous credit cycles, which provide a theoretical support for the view that changing compositions of credit and of investment are responsible for creating instability and fluctuations.
 Furthermore, the equilibrium dynamics display some features reminiscent of the popular argument.
 Contrary to the popular argument, however, the agents are assumed to be fully rational and instability is not caused by "irrational exuberance."
-Nor does our argument imply that any misallocation of credit take place at the peak of the boom.
+Indeed, fluctuations are not at all driven by the expectations of the agents, whether they are rational or not.
+In the models developed below, the equilibrium path is unique, and the cycles are purely deterministic.
+Endogenous fluctuations occur when the unique steady state of the time-invariant, deterministic nonlinear dynamical system loses its stability.
+They are based on neither 'sunspots" nor "bubbles," nor any form of indeterminacy or self-fulfilling expectations.

-In the models developed below, endogenous cycles occur because of heterogeneity of investment projects.
+Behind instability in our models is the heterogeneity of investment projects.
 Investment projects differ in many dimensions.
 They differ not only in profitability.
 They differ also in the severity of agency problems, and hence are subject to differing self-financing requirements.
 In addition, they differ in the input requirements, so that they have different general equilibrium effects, with different degrees of aggregate demand spillovers, or "backward linkages," to use Hirschman (1958)'s terminology.
 As a result, not all the profitable investments contribute equally to the overall balance sheet condition of the economy.